nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_generator.md

  * an archival optical + IR + neutrino light curve

 ## Runtime:
-- As of 2024 October, this notebook takes ~XXs to run to completion on Fornax using the ‘Astrophysics Default Image’ and the ‘Large’ server with 16GB RAM/ 4CPU.
+- As of 2024 October, this notebook takes ~800s to run to completion on Fornax using the ‘Astrophysics Default Image’ and the ‘Large’ server with 16GB RAM/ 4CPU.

 ## Authors:
 Jessica Krick, Shoubaneh Hemmati, Andreas Faisst, Troy Raen, Brigitta Sipőcz, David Shupe